davidpfister/benchmark.f/README.md

 </center>
 - a preprocessor. *benchmark.f* uses quite some preprocessor macros.
 It is known to work both with intel `fpp` an gnu `cpp`.

-Unit test rely on the micro framework [assert.f](https://github.com/davidpfister/assert.f).
+Unit test rely on the the header file `assert.inc`.
 Since the whole framework fits in a single file, it has been added directly to the repo.

 Linting, indentation, and styling is done with [fprettify](https://github.com/fortran-lang/fprettify) with the following settings
 ```bash